aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/securing-and-signing/sign-pdf-document-from-smart-card/_index.md

 You can pass the desired hashing algorithm to the ExternalSignature constructor.
 Note that non-detached signatures can only use SHA1.
 It will be chosen automatically if you do not explicitly specify the hashing algorithm.
 For non-detached signatures, it will be SHA1; for detached, it will be SHA-256 for an RSA key.
 For an ECDSA key, the hash size depends on the key size.

 The ExternalSignature constructor also accepts a key certificate (it can be in Base64 format).
 You can pass a certificate containing a private key and a certificate containing only a public key.
 In either case, the signature will be performed externally in the CustomSignHash delegate code, but the external algorithm must create a signature corresponding to the key of the passed certificate.
-The certificate is needed to correctly generate the signed document.
+The certificate is needed to generate the signed document correctly.
 ECDSA signature does not support SHA-1.

 ```csharp
 var inputPdf = "";